 By March 2015, the company had begun to fill their first casks of whisky, under the guidance of Master Distiller Dr. Jack Mayo and it is those very same barrels that have now come of age in 2018.

 Taking further inspiration from Dundashill, this first release of the Glasgow single malt is dubbed ‘1770’ after the year of the old distillery’s creation.
 It contains 3 year old, unpeated whisky that has been matured in first fill ex-bourbon casks then finished in virgin oak.
 Bottled at 46%, it was available by ballot only, for a price of £100 a bottle.

 Smell: Layers of Vanilla, Coconut & Almond, Berries & Apples, Pepper, Paprika and Charred Oak.

 Taste: Some Peppery heat, Juicy Raspberries, Red Apples, Vanilla and Toffee.
 Lovely silky texture on the palate.

-Value for Money: Under normal circumstances, charging £100 for a 50cl bottle of 3 year old whisky could be categorised as daylight robbery.
-This however, is far from normal circumstances, for here is the first official bottling from a brand new distillery – Release No. 1 of a malt which has never existed before!
-As such, it will likely become something of a collectors item and will no doubt soar in price over the coming years.
-So for a rare chance to taste the first malt of a new distillery, and from my hometown no less, £100 doesn’t seem too excessive.
-Fortunately, it is also a bloody good whisky to boot.
+Thoughts: Under normal circumstances, charging £100 for a 50cl bottle of 3 year old whisky could be categorised as daylight robbery.
+This is far from normal circumstances, though.
+This is the first bottling from a brand new distillery.
+Release No. 1 of a malt that has never existed before.
+As such, it will likely become something of a collectors item and no doubt soar in price over the coming years.
+So for a rare chance to taste the first malt of a new distillery, and from my hometown no less, I decided that I was willing to pay the £100.